Time to short sell your home?

 for a company with the experience and knowledge to get you to the closing table quickly.

-Next, estimate your closing costs.
-My experience means I know to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.
+Next, determine your closing costs.
+My work in this area means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.

-Finally, call your lender and let them know of the situation.
-They may even have a special team that handles short sales.
-Ask about their exact process.
-Some lenders will be more willing to work with you than others.
-They may be able to decrease how much you owe or make other arrangements.
-Your lender will have to agree to the final sale.
+Finally, get in touch with your lender and let them know of the situation.
+They may even have a particular department that oversees short sales.
+Ask about their specific process.
+Some lenders will be more able to work with you than others.
+They may be able to reduce the amount owed or make other arrangements.
+Your lender will have to give consent for the final sale.